Total Hip Replacement in NYC & Stamford, CT

 Able to use advanced technology, like computer-assisted or robot-assisted surgery?
 Yes Yes

-Considerations of Surgical Approach
+Considerations of Each Surgical Approach

 One of the most significant factors in successfully using an anterior approach is the surgeon’s level of expertise.
-Surgeons who specialize in anterior approach hip replacements, like Dr. McLawhorn, understand the complexity of a patient’s anatomy.
+Surgeons specializing in anterior approach hip replacements, like Dr. McLawhorn, understand that patient anatomy is equally important.

-The patient’s anatomy is equally important.
 Some patients may not have the right bone structure to use an anterior approach.
 In those cases, a posterior approach may be the better alternative.
-Dr. McLawhorn will discuss all of your surgical options in consultation, making sure you understand the pros and cons of each surgical approach.
+Dr. McLawhorn will discuss all of your surgical options in your consultation so you understand the pros and cons of each approach.

-• Use a chair with arm rests
+• Use a chair with armrests

 • Keep your knees apart when getting up from a seated position